Date: 2024-04-23

 Install and start an Appium server

-We will use the “Script” step to install and start an Appium server.
+- A Script step is used to install and start an Appium server.

 Add Genymotion SaaS start instances step